statechannels/statechannels/.github/pull_request_template.md

 The summary may omit some of these details if this PR fixes a single ticket that includes these details.
 It is the reviewer's discretion.

-## Proposed changes
+## [Optional] Changes
-Multiple changes are not recommended, but are sometimes unavoidable.
+Multiple changes are not recommended, so this section should normally be omitted.
+Unforunately, they are sometimes unavoidable.
 If there are multiple logical changes, list them separately.

 1. `'foo'` is replaced by `'bar'`
 2. `'fizzbuzz'` is optimized for gas